Faculty

 Email: ostrowskij@moravian.edu

-Jennifer Ostrowski is the Director of the Doctor of Athletic Training Program, and an Associate Professor at Moravian University.
+Jennifer Ostrowski is the Director of the Doctor of Athletic Training Program, and a Professor at Moravian University.
 Dr. Ostrowski's research centers on the psychology of injury, and therapeutic modalities.
 She has authored a national textbook, titled Psychosocial Strategies for Athletic Training, and nearly 30 peer-reviewed publications, as well as presenting more than 50 platform presentations and 30 poster presentations at professional conferences.
 Dr. Ostrowski's research on therapeutic modalities has focused on superficial and deep heating modalities, including shortwave diathermy, therapeutic ultrasound, and the ThermoStim probe.
 She has also examined muscle cooling using salted and wetted ice bags, and comparing ice to cryo-compression modalities.
 Dr. Ostrowski has been awarded several National, State, and private grants totaling nearly $100,000 to fund her therapeutic modalities research.
 Her research on psychology of injury has focused on educational interventions and psychosocial technique usage.
 She has been an invited speaker at several conferences and served as a subject matter expert for the NATA's pilot Self-Assessment Module in mental health.
 Dr. Ostrowski serves on the NATA Post-Professional Education Committee, the EATA Research Committee, and the BOC Exam Development Committee.
 She is also a member of the Board of Directors for Haven House, an organization that provides mental health services to residents throughout the Lehigh Valley area of Pennsylvania.
 Dr. Ostrowski teaches Evidence-Based Therapeutic Modalities, Psychosocial Issues in Athletic Training, Answering Clinical Questions, and the two-part Quantitative Methods & Research Design and Practice-Based Evidence courses in the DAT curriculum.

 Ellen K. Payne, PhD, LAT, ATC, CSCS, EMT, Associate Professor & Interim Director of Clinical Education